The School of Library and Information Science offers the MLIS degree online; classes meet each week in virtual classrooms.

 - LIS 605-Library Management

-- LIS 651-Introduction to Information Science
+- LIS 651-Fundamentals of Information Science

 Electives (15 credit hours) Electives provide the student an opportunity to pursue an area of emphasis and to build upon the foundation of the required courses.
 Students may select from more than 40 elective courses in library and information science, ranging from children's literature to computers to archives administration.
 One of the electives must be a technology course: LIS 516, 557, or 558.

 LIS 695 Master's Project (3 credit hours) - Additionally, all students are required to complete a significant research project.